1. Skip to content

 However, Trump's "transactional" approach to foreign policy is an ongoing concern for US allies in Asia and elsewhere.

-Bosco said that the Republican presidential candidate has been "very unsympathetic" in his statements about Taiwan and has become unpredictable about his future Taiwan policy.
+Bosco said the Republican presidential candidate has been "very unsympathetic" in his statements about Taiwan and has become unpredictable about his future Taiwan policy.

 "There's no telling which way he could go," he said, adding that he thinks Biden is "hedging his bets" in approving the defense aid drawdown ahead of the election.